Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models: Methods

 \section{Methods}

-TREPAT explores adversarial examples in several simple steps.
-Firstly, the text is split into smaller \textit{fragments} (section \ref{sec:splitting}).
-Each of these fragments is then fed into an LLM with one of various prompts to obtain \textit{rephrasings} (section \ref{sec:rephrasing}).
-Then, each rephrasing is decomposed into individual \textit{changes}, which are then subsequently applied to the original text, resulting in \textit{variants}, using the beam search procedure guided by the responses of the victim model (section \ref{sec:changes}).
+TREPAT explores adversarial examples in several simple steps (see Figure \ref{fig:architecture}).
+Firstly, the text is split into smaller \textit{fragments} (Section \ref{sec:splitting}).
+Each of these fragments is then fed into an LLM with one of various prompts to obtain \textit{rephrasings} (Section \ref{sec:rephrasing}).
+Then, each rephrasing is decomposed into individual \textit{changes}, which are then subsequently applied to the original text, resulting in \textit{variants}, using the beam search procedure guided by the credibility score returned by the victim model (Section \ref{sec:changes}).
 Finally, if no AE has been found after testing all changes, the process is re-initiated with the best candidate seen so far as the starting point.